The short answer: Alonso is very good indeed.

 In short: the actual results from the season suggest the 2007 matchup was an effective draw, with the caveat that Hamilton was unlikely to be at his peak due to it being his first season in the sport.

 2008-2009: Alonso vs Nelson Piquet Jr.

 The 2009 car was a further step back into the midfield, but Alonso still achieved 8 points finishes, (included 1 podium), 2 fastest laps and a (fuel aided) pole.
-Piquet was fired part-way through the season after failing to score, and was replaced by Romain Grosjean who also remained pointless and arguably struggled even more.
+Piquet was fired part-way through the season and replaced by Romain Grosjean.
+Both teammates struggled and finished the season pointless.

-This huge difference in result between Alonso and his teammates in 2009 was due to a range of factors, including an uncompetitative car, the inexperience of Piquet and Grosjean and the closeness of the field in 2009.
+This huge difference in result between Alonso and his teammates in 2009 was due to a range of factors.
+These include an uncompetitative car, the inexperience of Piquet and Grosjean and the closeness of the field in 2009.
 Ultimately though, it further showcased how a driver can make a difference in Formula One, even if their machine is not fully up to scratch.

 2010-2013: Alonso vs Massa

 Alonso partnered Felipe Massa for 4 years at Ferrari, with a car that varied from championship challenging to upper midfield.
 Whilst Massa was in the process of returning from an injury sustained during the 2009 season, he was highly respected at the team and roughly matched Ferrari champion Kimi Räikkönen during their near 3 years together as teammates.

 Alonso was a different story though, and Massa trailed Alonso by a significant margin throughout.
 The championship finishing positions make this clear.
 Massa’s peak in this period was 6th in the championship, whilst Alonso finished 2nd on three occasions.